Timob12/SSGC-Reimplementation/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Og2ujgpE3wugJb3KLSt0oBOm_DRXvRxL?usp=sharing)

 Re-implementation of the S²GC model described in [Zhu and Koniusz, 2021](https://openreview.net/pdf?id=CYO5T-YjWZV).

+The reproduction takes place entirely in SSGC.ipynb.
+The rest of the files are from the [original repository](https://github.com/allenhaozhu/SSGC) of the paper.

 # Setup
 * Download the data-directory from [link](https://github.com/allenhaozhu/SSGC) and add it to "SSGC-Reimplementation"